- The takeaway from this episode is … how deliberate contemplation will change “what and why” you make decisions.

 Contemplation is the highest activity of mankind – more precious than money.

 CALL TO ACTION:

-- To begin, find a quiet place once a day for 15 minutes to let yourself contemplation.
+- To begin, find a quiet place once a day for 15-minutes to let yourself contemplate.

 - Document what you contemplated, then write down how it made you feel.

 - Mental note; Charisma is not something that just shows up one day, it’s the by-product of practicing deliberate contemplation.